 Construction and Design

-Possessing exceptional high-top design, these Vans took a daringly simple outer design approach, with a suede and canvas pattern that radiates old school vibes.
-The shoes are integrated with an enhanced-friction outsole that strengthens your grip, reducing risk of slip-ups.
+Possessing exceptional high-top design, these Vans took a daringly simple outer design approach, with a suede and canvas pattern that radiates old-school vibes.
+These ankle support shoes are integrated with an enhanced-friction outsole that strengthens your grip, reducing the risk of slip-ups.

 What makes the SK8- Hi truly stand out are the re-enhanced toecaps and padding on the collar, as they multiply your steadiness and comfort while allowing for limited stationary stances, which are the main concern in preventing ankle damage.